The Canary (website): Business model

-In April 2016, Mendoza said in Free & Fearless (a magazine produced by Hacked Off) that "we are attracting an audience of 3.5 million unique users per month.
-On top of this: every two hours, 24 hours a day, seven days a week – someone becomes a paid subscriber of The Canary. ...
-Our growing traffic is attracting advertisers who are now offering us a floor RPM (payment per 1,000 hits) of £3 and a ceiling of £9."
-According to The Canarys FAQ, around half of the website's revenue is raised from online advertising, and the other half from reader subscriptions.
-According to one journalism lecturer, while the website is skilled at promoting its stories, the primary reason for its viral popularity may be its political standpoint.

-In its FAQ, the website explains its business model, as "Each writer and section editor is paid in two ways.
+In 2019, its FAQ explained its then business model, as "Each writer and section editor is paid in two ways.
 Firstly, each and every article receives a flat-rate equal payment from our monthly income from supporters.
 So with each new supporter, the pay per article goes up for everyone every month.
 Secondly, each article receives a top-up payment based directly on the percentage of web traffic, and therefore advertising income, that articles generate during a given calendar month."
 This pay-per-click model has been criticised for promoting clickbait as writers are only paid for their work if it becomes viral.
-Mendoza disputes this, saying that the payment structure means that people who generate the revenues get a fair share.
+Mendoza disputed this, saying that the payment structure means that people who generate the revenues get a fair share.
+According to one journalism lecturer, while the website is skilled at promoting its stories, the primary reason for its viral popularity may be its political standpoint.